Click on the department link to go directly to its listing

 SOCIAL STUDIES DEPARTMENT

 Alex Cammock teaches World and U.S. History.
 He holds a BA in Education from Ohio University.
 Before joining LHS this year, he taught social studies at Harding Middle School for seven years.
 Mr. Cammock, an LHS alum, is a graduate of the First Ring Leadership Academy and an ARRA grant recipient.
-He is also head coach for the boys' junior varsity basketball team and an assistant coach for the varsity basketball and baseball teams.
+He is also head coach for the boys' varsity basketball team.

 Megan Eadeh teaches World History and U.S. History.
 She holds both a bachelor's and master's degree in History from John Carroll University, where she also earned her educational license.
 She is a member of Facing History and Ourselves and won the Margaret Stern Strom teaching award from the organization in 2010 and a Margaret Stern Strom grant in 2015.
 She leads the Facing History and Ourselves Girls Leadership Group at LHS, for which she received a Lakewood Rangers Education Foundation Margaret Warner grant for 2016-2018.
 Ms. Eadeh began teaching at Lakewood City Academy in 2007 and joined LHS in 2013.